The importance of MVPs (Minimum Viable Products) and MMPs (Minimum Marketable Products)

 ‘Viable’

-A viable product is one that works for its end users.
+A viable product works for its end users.

-A Minimum Viable Product covers the most important needs of its end-users, but nothing beyond that.
+A Minimum Viable Product covers the most essential needs of its end-users but nothing beyond that.
 Therefore, the MVP development process focuses on what a product does rather than how a product does something.

 Minimum Viable Products can be anything: a hypothesis of the product idea, a written or visual wireframe, or a simple digital product.
-The goal of the MVP is solely to give the first users the opportunity to test the concept and validate the underlying idea.
+The goal of the MVP is solely to allow the first users to test the concept and validate the underlying idea.

 What is an MMP (Minimum Marketable Product)?

-A Minimum Marketable Product, is a product that meets the minimum requirements for market launch.
+A Minimum Marketable Product is a product that meets the minimum requirements for market launch.
 It is the evolution of the MVP and is developed when it is already clear that there is a need.
-The user experience is further developed with the help of the early adopters of the MVP in the MMP to such an extent that the product is accepted by the final target group.
+The user experience is further developed with the help of the early adopters of the MVP in the MMP to such an extent that the final target group accepts the product.

 Differences between MVP & MMP